-Clients tend to benefit from working with specific treatment professionals that meet their specific needs.
+Clients tend to benefit from working with specific addiction treatment professionals who meet their particular needs.
 Substance abuse counselors work to provide wraparound care that facilitates and coordinates these referrals.
 Counselors will also coordinate with important personnel in the client’s life.
 These people may include attorneys, employers, and probation officers.

 Most experts agree that addiction is a family disease.
 Thus, successful counseling often entails including the family as part of the treatment plan.
-Counselors may work with family members in the following ways:
+Addiction counselors may work with family members in the following ways: